Cyclone Batsirai: Madagascar set to be hit by huge storm’s 125mph winds

 "The capital will not be spared ...
 We have already warned residents to leave areas at risk, such as the banks of rivers and the sea, areas vulnerable to landslides and houses that will not withstand gusts of wind and the onset of heavy rains."

-In Antananarivo, the capital, many low-lying neighborhoods that were flooded in January are expecting renewed rainfall from the approaching cyclone.
+In Antananarivo, the capital, many low-lying neighbourhoods that were flooded in January are expecting renewed rainfall from the approaching cyclone.

 "We must now prepare to welcome many more disaster victims than before,” Ranto Rakotonjanahary, director-general of the Authority for the Protection against Floods in the Antananarivo Plain, said.